dagronf/DSFQuickActionBar/README.md

 	3. The user double-clicks an item in the result table
 	4. The user selects a row and presses 'return'

-## Implementing
+## Implementing for AppKit

-The contentSource (`DSFQuickActionBarContentSource`/`DSFQuickActionBarSwiftUIContentSource`) provides the content and feedback for the quick action bar.
+The contentSource (`DSFQuickActionBarContentSource`) provides the content and feedback for the quick action bar.
 The basic mechanism is similar to `NSTableViewDataSource`/`NSTableViewDelegate` in that the control will :-

 1. query the contentSource for items matching a search term (itemsForSearchTerm)
 2. ask the contentSource for a view to display each item (viewForIdentifier)